akshayKhot/akshayKhot.github.io/_posts/2021-7-6-calling-shell-commands-from-ruby.md

 tags: ruby
 ---

-Did you know you can run shell commands from Ruby?
-Here're a couple of ways to do this.
+Here're a few different ways to run shell commands from Ruby.

 `command` (backticks)